 When comparing Try Git: Code School vs Lynda, the Slant community recommends Try Git: Code School for most people.
-In the question“What is the best resource to learn git?”
-Try Git: Code School is ranked 2nd while Lynda is ranked 4th.
+In the question“What are the best resources to learn git?”
+Try Git: Code School is ranked 2nd while Lynda is ranked 6th.

 Ranked in these QuestionsQuestion Ranking

 Pro It's free

 Pro Doesn't assume knowledge of other revision control tools

 It's really well designed and is suitable for people not coming from a SVN or mercurial background.

 Pro Requires less than 30 minutes to teach git basics